Nitroimidazole: Nitroimidazole antibiotics

 From the chemistry perspective, nitroimidazole antibiotics can be classified according to the location of the nitro functional group.
 Structures with names 4- and 5-nitroimidazole are equivalent from the perspective of drugs since these tautomers readily interconvert.
 Drugs of the 5-nitro variety include metronidazole, tinidazole, nimorazole, dimetridazole, pretomanid, ornidazole, megazol, and azanidazole.
 Drugs based on 2-nitroimidazoles include benznidazole and azomycin.

 Nitroimidazole antibiotics have been used to combat anaerobic bacterial and parasitic infections.
 Perhaps the most common example is metronidazole.
 Other heterocycles such as nitrothiazoles (thiazole) are also used for this purpose.
-Nitroheterocycles may be reductively activated in hypoxic cells, and then undergo redox recycling or decompose to toxic products.
+Nitroheterocycles are thought to be reductively activated in hypoxic cells, and then undergo chemical decomposition to form toxic radical products.